shengnanh20/SurveyNumericReverseScoring/README.md

-# SurveyNumericReverseScoring
+# Survey Numeric Reverse Scoring
-Reverse Scoring Code for Survey Files in ASIST Study-2.
+This repo is related to the project of Reverse Scoring Code for Survey Files in ASIST Study-2.